-A full-time student with an irresolvable course scheduling conflict may take an online course in the Fall, Winter, or Summer semesters, or may take an online course where a required course is only available online (e.g. ON-IDIS 172).
+A full-time student with an irresolvable course scheduling conflict may take an online course in the Fall, Winter, or Summer semesters, or may take an online course where a required course is only available online.

 A full-time student who wishes to accelerate or catch up in their program may take an online course during the Summer semester only.